 Birth of a Child

 Traditionally, Jewish boys are circumcised and given a Hebrew name on the eighth day after their birth at a brit milah ceremony.
-For information about engaging a mohel, contact Cantor Marcos or call the JCCH office.
-Be sure to contact the Mohel and/or the Cantor before setting the date for the Brit Milah.
-Time of day, day of the week, and Caesarean births can have an effect on this.
+For information about engaging a mohel, contact the JCCH office.
+Be sure to contact the Mohel and/or the JCCH office before setting the date for the Brit Milah.
+Time of day, day of the week, and Caesarean births can affect this.

-For more information about planning your brit milah or simhat bat at JCCH, contact Executive Director, Eric Nussbaum.
+For more information about planning your brit milah or simhat bat at JCCH, contact the JCCH office at 914-835-2850.